shreya99449/Audio-Emotion-Analysis/README.md

 ## Technical Notes

 ### Machine Learning Implementation
-- Gender detection uses a RandomForest classifier with 200 trees and optimized hyperparameters
+- Emotion detection uses a RandomForest classifier trained on acoustic patterns associated with different emotional states
-- The gender model is trained on 600+ synthetic samples covering the full vocal range
+- Age estimation utilizes voice characteristics like pitch, speech rate, and formants
-- Special handling is implemented for the ambiguous pitch range (170-210 Hz) where male/female voices overlap
+- Both models are powered by scikit-learn's RandomForest implementation with optimized hyperparameters
-- 7 voice characteristics are used for gender classification: pitch, formant1, formant2, pitch_variation, spectral_centroid, formant_ratio, and clarity
+- The models are trained on synthetic data with variations to improve generalization
-- Emotion detection uses a separate RandomForest classifier trained on acoustic patterns associated with different emotional states
+- Feature importance analysis is used to determine the most relevant voice characteristics

 ### Audio Processing
 - The application extracts features using librosa's audio processing capabilities